deficollective/defiscan/src/content/protocols/morpho.md

 ## Exit Window

-Morpho's market contracts are fully immutable, no upgrades or changes can be made, removing the need for an exit window.
+Morpho's market contracts are fully immutable, no upgrades or changes can be made apart from fees, removing the need for an exit window.

 ⚠️ We note that this is different for the `MORPHO` token, as it can be upgraded and minted at any time with no delay(see [upgradeability](#upgradeability)).